The below information pertains to the 2024-25 University of Florida College of Dentistry (UFCD) Need-Based Scholarships application cycle.

 Click here for an example of the first page of a federal tax return.
 This is the only page of the tax return that you are required to submit.

-UFCD follows Department of Education (DOE) guidelines for determining and analyzing financial need.
-Since DOE is using only 2017 tax information to determine need for 2019-20, UFCD is following suit.
-Use of 2018 taxes would exceed the bounds of DOE regulations.
+UFCD follows Department of Education (ED) guidelines for determining and analyzing financial need.
+Since DOE is using only 2022 tax information to determine need for 2024-25, UFCD is following suit.
+The use of 2023 taxes would exceed the bounds of ED regulations.

 The above information is for individuals currently in or starting the DMD Program.